 You probably have heard of screen resolution before, but you may not understand what it means.
-Phone, laptop, computer monitor and television manufacturers will typically advertise what their products’ resolution is.
-There are a number of terms and numbers used to describe resolution such as 720p, 1080p, 4k, 8k, HD, Full HD, Quad HD and Ultra HD.
+Phone, laptop, computer monitor, and television manufacturers will typically advertise what their products’ resolution is.
+There are a number of terms and numbers used to describe resolution such as 720p, 1080p, 4k, 8k, HD, Full HD, Quad HD, and Ultra HD.

 What is Screen Resolution?

-Modern day displays such as your television or computer screen create images by combining thousands of tiny dots of color.
+Modern-day displays such as your television or computer screen create images by combining thousands of tiny dots of color.
 These tiny dots of color are called pixels.
 Pixels are the smallest part of a digital image.
 Each pixel can be lit up to be one of several colors, usually either red, green and blue or magenta, cyan, yellow and black.
 Hundreds of thousands of these small points of light combine to create the image we see on the screen.

 Screen resolution is how many pixels the screen horizontally by the number of pixels the screen has vertically.
 Screen resolution is written with the horizontal value first, and the vertical value second.
 A display with a resolution of 1920 x 1080 means that there are 1,920 pixels from left to right and 1,080 pixels from top to bottom.

 What do all those terms mean?